Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

 ## [Assignment 1 - Build your own binary (byob)](https://github.com/charlieroberts/imgd-5010-s24/blob/main/assignment1-binary.md)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The premise of this speculative binary programming thingy is to embed color/texture images with additional per-texel physically-based lighting properties, expanding onto 4x8-bit/32-bit RGBA/CMYK color with DEST/DAST, an additional 4x8-bit/32-bit spectral register:
-- D: Depth (of material or until transition to next material): opaque/black-body to transparent
+- D: Depth (of material or until transition to next material): opaque/black-body to none/transparent              mapped: 0-255 black to white
-- E/A: Emissivity/Albedo: absorbant/black-body to reflective/white
+- E/A: Emissivity/Albedo: absorbant/black-body to reflective/white                                                mapped: 0-255 black to white
-- S: Specularity: diffuse/scattered reflection and transmission to specular/glossy reflection and transmission
+- S: Specularity: diffuse/scattered reflection and transmission to specular/glossy reflection and transmission    mapped: 0-255 black to white
-- T: Tropism: isotropic diffusion/scattering to anisotropic diffusion/scattering
+- T: Tropism: anisotropy diffusion/scattering scale from -1 strong forward to 0 isotropic to +1 strong backward   mapped: 0-255 black to white, anisotropic forward 0-127, 128-255 anisotropic backward

 *NB: These material lighting properties are typically mapped in layers onto 3D meshes following the Pixar openUSD or Khronos glTF PBR pipelines.
 Expanding color space to include some of these features has been fun to think and write about, but represents fewer possible material variations than layered maps with properties of light represented in separate RGBA color-spaces.*